only-roasts/.github/README.md

 # 🔥 OnlyRoasts: Where Blockchain Meets Savage Humor

 ## About OnlyRoasts
 OnlyRoasts is a fun, AI-powered platform designed to make blockchain transactions a little less serious — and a lot more entertaining.
-Connect your wallet, and let **Gaia**, our witty AI agent, analyze your transaction history to craft epic roasts.
-Whether you're a DeFi degen or NFT whale, Gaia spares no one.
+Connect your wallet, and let **Covalent**, our witty AI agent, analyze your transaction history to craft epic roasts.
+Whether you're a DeFi degen or NFT whale, Onlyroasts spares no one.

 ---